Conny Aerts: Research

 In her research, she uses the star oscillations to determine the internal rotation profile of stars.
 The oscillations are obtained from both ground and space-based telescopes.
 In her PROSPERITY project, she used data obtained from the CoRoT satellite and the NASA Kepler satellite.
 She is currently the Belgian principal investigator on the PLATO mission.

 Aerts developed methodology using Gaussian mixture classification to analyse the data.
 She uses this to determine the star structure and inform stellar models within stellar evolution theory.
-With these techniques she has made a number of discoveries, including that of non-non-rigid rotation in giant stars.
+With these techniques she has made a number of discoveries, including that of non-rigid rotation in giant stars.

 The theoretical models she develops based on the star oscillations also allow her determine the age of stars with a high accuracy.

 Aerts has twice been awarded an Advanced Grant by the European Research Council (ERC): in 2008 for PROSPERITY, and again in 2015 for a project entitled MAMSIE (Mixing and Angular Momentum Transport of Massive Stars).

 Outreach

 Aerts is Vice-Dean of Communication & Outreach at the Faculty of Science at KU Leuven.
 She is outspoken about the need to increase gender equality in the sciences, and is a member of the International Astronomical Union Women in Astronomy Working Group.

+As of 2026, Aerts became a co-editor of the Annual Review of Astronomy and Astrophysics.